DiMorten/Fully-convolutional-recurrent-networks-for-crop-recognition/README.md

 ## Preparing the input images

-Use the helper file tif_to_npy.py to convert the TIF VH and VV input image bands for each date into NPY format.
-This script also converts from dB to intensity values.
+Use the helper file tif_to_npy.py to convert the TIF VH and VV input image bands for each date into NPY format, while also converting from dB to intensity values.
 Set the im_folders variable to a list of folders for each image date.

 ## Instructions